 - depression that does not lift

 - a worsening of an existing mental health problem.

 - It’s important to look after your mental health and to seek support when you need it.
 Our information on mental health may be helpful.

 The experience of ectopic pregnancy can be extremely distressing.
 You may feel very relieved to be alive and free from pain, yet still feel deeply sad at the loss of your baby and anxious about the future.
 Your partner may have similar feelings, or might be more concerned about your health, especially if you were treated as an emergency.

-Whatever your and your partner’s feelings, you don’t have to bear them alone.
-Please see details here of where you can find support from others who will understand.
+Whatever your feelings and anxieties, you don’t have to bear them alone.
+You might find it helpful to contact our staffed helpline or to join our online forum, which has a dedicated board for molar pregnancy.
+You’ll find more details here of where you can find support from others who will understand.